areejmalik/AreejsAdvancedGenomicsLog/README.md

 ####usage renamer.py renamingtable
 #### this script take the entries in the first column of table and renames (mv's) them to files with the names in the second column

-#4 - run the renamer_advbioinf.py script in your fastq folder using the renamingtable_complete.txt as
+#4 - Run the renamer_advbioinf.py script in your fastq folder using the renamingtable_complete.txt as practice and verify the output to the screen by hand
-practice and verify the output to the screen by hand [amali010@turing1 data]$ cd fastq/
+[amali010@turing1 data]$ cd fastq/
 [amali010@turing1 fastq]$ pwd
 /cm/shared/courses/dbarshis/21AdvGenomics/sandboxes/areej/data/fastq